-Cache

-A cache is a small amount of memory which operates more quickly than main memory.
-Data is moved from the main memory to the cache, so that it can be accessed faster.
-Modern chip designers put several caches on the same die as the processor; designers often allocate more die area to caches than the CPU itself.
-Increasing chip performance is typically achieved by increasing the speed and efficiency of chip cache.
+Cache is a small amount of memory, usually located on the die with the processor, which operates more quickly then external RAM.
+Data is moved from the main memory to the Cache, so that it can be accessed faster.
+Modern chip designs allocate a large amount of chip area to cache.
+Increasing chip performance is typically acheived by increasing the speed and efficiency of chip cache.

 Cache works by storing a small subset of the external memory contents, typically out of it's original order.
 Data and instructions that are being used frequently, such as a data array or a small instruction loop, are stored in the cache and can be read quickly without having to access the main memory.
-Cache runs at the same speed as the rest of the processor, which is typically much faster than the external RAM operates at.
-This means that if data is in the cache, accessing it is faster than accessing memory.
+Cache runs at the same speed as the rest of the processor, which is typically much faster then the external RAM operates at.
+This means that if data is in the cache, accessing it is faster then accessing memory.